The Technology M&A Review: Poland

 ii Deal structures

 Mergers are not commonly used as a means of conducting deals on the Polish market.
-However, they are at times performed as a post-closing action (e.g., in order to simplify the corporate structure).
+However, they are at times performed as a post-closing action (e.g., to simplify the corporate structure).

 Tender offers are often succeeded by the target's delisting (i.e., removal of a listed company from the stock exchange).
 Alternatively, a delisting may also be performed prior to a transaction (as a result of which the target is a private company at the moment of the transaction closing).